Moebius (Stargate SG-1): Part 1

 In this timeline, alternate Daniel is teaching English as a second language, alternate Carter spends her time double-checking other scientists' work, alternate O'Neill is retired from the military and alternate Teal'c is still the First Prime of Apophis.
 Alternate Daniel and alternate Carter are contacted by the Air Force and brought to Cheyenne Mountain.

 At Cheyenne Mountain, George Hammond informs alternate Carter and alternate Daniel that archaeologists found a video camera in a vacuum-sealed canopic jar at a dig in Giza.
 The video contains a recording of the original SG-1, explaining who they are and what they were doing, as well as a number of things that are true in their timeline, such as recent political events, Presidents and personal details.
 Their plan is that if things have changed in the future, then SG-1's alternative selves will travel back in time and fix the past.

 An expedition team is sent to find the Giza Stargate, but find nothing.
 Instead, they discover that the original Daniel left a tablet where the gate should have been, inscribed with an obscure dialect of Egyptian that only alternate Daniel can read.
-It reveals that the original SG-1 instigated a successful rebellion against the Ra of 3000 BC.
-However, this caused him to leave Earth with the Stargate.
+It reveals that the original SG-1 instigated a successful rebellion against the Ra of 3000 BC that caused him to leave Earth with the Stargate.
 However, they do find the Puddle Jumper, and alternate Daniel and alternate Carter figure out how to find the Antarctic Stargate.
 A team is assembled to go through the Stargate to recruit alternate Teal'c under the instruction of the Daniel and Carter on the tape.
 Alternate Daniel and alternate Carter are not going to be on this team.